Axect/Noisy_Candle/README.md

-# Noisy Regression with Rust ML Libraries
+# Noisy Regression with Candle

 This project demonstrates how to perform regression on noisy data using various Rust libraries for machine learning.
 The main libraries used in this project are: